-AArch64 System register ICV_IAR1_EL1 performs the same function as AArch32 System register ICV_IAR1.
+AArch64 System register ICV_IAR1_EL1 performs the same function as AArch32 System instruction ICV_IAR1.

-To allow software to ensure appropriate observability of actions initiated by GIC register accesses, the PE and CPU interface logic must ensure that reads of this register are self-synchronising when interrupts are masked by the PE (that is when PSTATE. $\{I,F\} == \{0,0\}$).
+To allow software to ensure appropriate observability of actions initiated by GIC register accesses, the PE and CPU interface logic must ensure that reads of this register are self-synchronising when interrupts are masked by the PE (that is when PSTATE. {I,F} == {0,0}).
 This ensures that the effect of activating an interrupt on the signaling of interrupt exceptions is observed when a read of this register is architecturally executed so that no spurious interrupt exception occurs if interrupts are unmasked by an instruction immediately following the read.
-See Observability of the effects of accesses to the GIC registers on page 8-155, for more information.
+See , for more information.

-ICV_IAR1_EL1 is a 32-bit register.
+ICV_IAR1_EL1 is a 64-bit register.

-The ICV IAR1 EL1 bit assignments are:
+The ICV_IAR1_EL1 bit assignments are: